 In Early Years the outside area is used throughout the school day as a learning area.
 Outdoor learning is timetabled and planned.
-All children will have daily access to the outside area.
-Children are rotated systematically throughout the day.

 Staff should ensure that children are taking part in learning and are safe.
 If children are not learning or not keeping themselves or others safe they should be given a verbal warning and then sent inside if they continue.